sobanieca/minst/README.md

 state managers require you to define stores, commands, queries and introducing additional layers to your application.
 With ES6 Javascript has changed significantly and it's possible to write complex applications without using complex tools.
+However, it still lacks simple to use 'observable' capabilities and that's where minst is supposed to shine.
+It saves you from writing some boilerplate code.

 To summarize: